ikluft/prefvote/README.md

 The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting).

+STV is the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
+Next up will be the Schulze algorithm.

 ## Example voting result from test suite

 This is an example result from a Single Transferable Vote (STV) using a [file in the test suite](test/inputs/100-rcv-test/001-rcv-test.yaml).
 250 ballots were randomly generated.
 So there's no actual meaning to the result except testing the software.